Frequently Asked Questions

 Central Blackpool does have one-way systems and pedestrianised areas.
-You may wish to use one of the large, well sign-posted tourist car-parks close to the Promenade or there are two car-parks closer to the Winter Gardens.
+You may wish to use one of the large, well sign-posted tourist car parks close to the Promenade or two car parks more proximate to the Winter Gardens.

-Limited metered street-parking is also available close-by.
-St Johns Square is a shared use space and open to pedestrians only for long-periods.
+Limited metered street parking is also available close by.
+St Johns Square is a shared-use space open to pedestrians only for long periods.
 The Winter Gardens does not have on-site public parking.

-A taxi rank is on Church Street, just a few minutes walk from the entrance to the building.
-Taxis may also drop off outside both entrances to the Winter Gardens subject to traffic restrictions.
+A taxi rank is on Church Street and just a few minutes’ walks from the building entrance.
+Taxis may also drop off outside both doors to the Winter Gardens, subject to traffic restrictions.

 HOW DO IF GET THERE TRAVELLING BY TRAIN?

-Blackpool North Station is approximately 10 minutes walk from the Winter Gardens.
+Blackpool North Station is approximately a 10-minute walk from the Winter Gardens.
 Blackpool is well-connected to the national railway network.
-Superfast Virgin ‘Pendolino’ trains bring passengers to Preston; with four services an hour for the onward journey to Blackpool North.
+Superfast Virgin ‘Pendolino’ trains bring passengers to Preston, with four services an hour for the onward journey to Blackpool North.
 Hourly services connect Blackpool South station to East Lancashire, again stopping at Preston.

-There are also direct services between London Euston and Blackpool North as well as direct services to Blackpool North from Manchester International Airport, Manchester Piccadilly, Manchester Victoria, Liverpool Lime Street and York.
+There are also direct services between London Euston and Blackpool North and direct services to Blackpool North from Manchester International Airport, Manchester Piccadilly, Manchester Victoria, Liverpool Lime Street and York.